How to file ITR in India. Easy guide to file Tax Return in India and various ITR forms

 Online tax filing portals are offered by numerous nations, including India, and are overseen by their individual tax authorities.
 You can file your tax returns with the government directly through these secure portals.
 Convenience, accessibility, and the guarantee of filing directly with the tax authority are all provided by online filing.
 Pre-filled forms, automatic calculations, and instantaneous confirmation of a successful filing are just a few of the features that it frequently has.
 Before beginning the online filing process, you must, however, make sure you have all the necessary data and paperwork ready.

-In addition to your pay stubs, bank savings account passbook, Aadhar card, and PAN card, you will need the following documents when you begin filing your income tax return in order to streamline the process:
+In addition to your salary slips, bank savings account, passbook, Aadhar card, and PAN card, you will need the following documents when you begin filing your income tax return in order to streamline the process:

 ITR-1: This form is only applicable to resident individuals with total income up to Rs 50 lacs who fall under one of the following income categories; it is not applicable to NRIs, HUFs, or any other entity.